flancian/garden/book.md

 - A [[thing]].
 	- [[pull]] [[books]].
 - A [[bag of holding]].
-	- [[conducive]] or [[convergent]] to the stuff and knowledge that in it you can carry or that carried or transitively derived.
+	- [[conducive]] or [[convergent]] to the stuff and knowledge that in it you can carry or you can transitively derive.

 I'm trying to write a book.
 I call it [[Flancia]].
-I have lofty aspirations, as per usual, but it is really only a rough [[draft]].
+I have lofty aspirations, as usual, but it is really only a rough [[draft]].

-In lieu of the book, you'll have to accept this: this note you're reading, and the links you may choose to follow as you find them embedded in this sometimes awkward medium, which I'm putting together as a gift for [[you]].
+In lieu of the book, you'll have to accept this: this note you're reading, and the links you may choose to follow as you find them embedded in this sometimes awkward medium, which I'm trying to put together as a gift.

 [[Flancia]], or [[building bridges]]: